Thuleanx/thuleanx.github.io/blog/_posts/2025-06-23-normal-mapping.md

 <br>

-    We can derive this formula for the correct normal vector in world space.
+    We can derive the formula for the correct normal vector in world space.
 Let $\vec{v}$ be any vector tangent to the surface.
 By definition of the normal vector $\hat{N}$, we get:
 $$